Ballina, New South Wales: Economy

-The median household income was estimated to be A$1,093 per week; with the median mortgage repayments estimated at A$1,733 per month; and median rent estimated at A$345 per week.
+The median household income was estimated to be A$1,093 per week, with the median mortgage repayments estimated at A$1,733 per month, and median rent estimated at A$345 per week.
 The average number of motor vehicles was 1.6 per dwelling.

 Ballina serves as a tourism gateway to the close by destinations of Lismore and Byron Bay.
-The town has access to several beaches, such as Shelley's Beach, and to historical sites such as the Ballina Manor and the Ballina Naval and Maritime Museum, however its most famous landmark is undoubtedly the 'Big Prawn'.
+The town has access to several beaches, such as Shelly, Lighthouse, Angels, Flat Rock and Sharpes beaches.

+It is also home to historical sites such as the Ballina Manor and the Ballina Naval & Maritime Museum, however its most famous landmark is the "Big Prawn".

 The Big Prawn

 Ballina is home to the world's largest prawn model (made of concrete and fibreglass).
 On 24 September 2009, Ballina Shire Council voted to allow the demolition of the Big Prawn, but this permission was never acted upon.
-Bunnings Warehouse purchased the site and refurbished the Prawn as part of the redevelopment.
+Bunnings purchased the site and refurbished the Prawn as part of the redevelopment.
 The Prawn now sits on a stand next to the entrance of the Bunnings Warehouse car park.

+The Ballina Prawn festival ran from 2013–2017, featuring performances from Kav Temperley of Eskimo Joe, Simon Doe and Painted Dice, indie-rock band Hot Compost, and the late Howie Hughes singing his 'Prawn Song, For The Ballina Prawn Festival'.

-In March 2018, Google Maps' facial recognition software blurred out the facial area of the Prawn, first noticed on Reddit Australia, and later reported in The Sydney Morning Herald.
+In March 2018, Google Maps' facial recognition software blurred out the facial area of the Prawn, reported in the Sydney Morning Herald.

+There is an ongoing "Prawn War" between the two Big Prawns with another being in Exmouth, Western Australia; the Big Prawn in Ballina is significantly larger but Exmouth locals say theirs is more realistic.